What Is Adult Child Loss?

 Don’t expect that you’re going to “get over it.”
 The only way to “get over” a loss is to go through the stages of grieving.
 There’s no reason to try to be the strong one – just let yourself feel however you feel.

 Write about it.
-Sometimes the act of writing down how you're feeling can help solidify those feelings and help you to grieve your loss.
+Sometimes the act of writing down how you’re feeling can help solidify those feelings and help you to grieve your loss.
+Please feel free to use Band Back Together to share your struggles and your stories.

 Let yourself feel the loss.
 The only way to get through a loss is to go through the stages of grief.
 You can’t bypass it, no matter how much you’d like to.
 Sit with your feelings and acknowledge them.